 With this sprint planning meeting agenda template, you can lay out an agenda that will help your team better prepare for the sprint.
-Here are the areas that this meeting template covers:

 In order to move forward successfully with your next sprint, it’s a good idea to review the activities of the last sprint.
 You could ask:

 – How was the last sprint session overall?

 – Did we choose the right items for the backlog?

 – How did we do on determining the team’s commitment levels?

 – Is there anything we need to change for the next sprint to make it even better?